 What is Fish Oil?

-Dietary sources of Fish Oil
+8 Benefits of Fish Oil

-Fish are the key source of these healthy oils, but some varieties are better than others.
+Fish are the key sources of these healthy oils, but some varieties are better than others.
 Oily fish such as salmon, mackerel, halibut and herring are some of the best sources of fish oil, followed by crab, squid, octopus, oysters and mussels.